petition-logo

 -----------------------------------

-We appreciate our website sponsors and all others for their much needed contribution to our campaign, YOU can also join them by donating to our campaign from here, Thank You in advance for your support and signing our petition.
+We are grateful to all our supporters and contributors for their valuable help in advancing this campaign.
+You can also be part of this effort by making a donation.
+Thank You in advance for your support.
 To sign this petition and join our campaign, please fill in the form below and press Submit.
-Bengali / বাংলা
+Translation available in Bengali / বাংলা on the download page.

 ---------------------

-Declaration of signatory: I agree with the Terms and Conditions of the Sylheti Language and, by submitting this form, I am agreeing to this petition being processed on my behalf using the details I have provided.
+Declaration of Signatory: I agree to the Terms and Conditions of the Save Sylheti Language and Heritage Campaign (see below), and I consent to this petition being processed on my behalf using the information I have provided.